 A very good and important point.
 Right?
 If you are a software tester or a QA engineer then you must be thinking every minute to find a bug in an application.
 And you should be!

 I think finding a blocker bug like any system crash is often rewarding!
-No I don’t think like that.
-You should try to find out the bugs that are most difficult to find and those always misleads users.
+No, I don’t think like that.
+You should try to find out the bugs that are most difficult to find and those always mislead users.

-Finding such a subtle bugs is most challenging work and it gives you satisfaction of your work.
-Also it should be rewarded by seniors.
+Finding such subtle bugs is most challenging work and it gives you the satisfaction of your work.
+Also, it should be rewarded by seniors.
 I will share my experience of one such subtle bug that was not only difficult to catch but was difficult to reproduce also.

-My point is try to find out the hidden bugs in the system that might occur for special conditions and causes strong impact on the system.
-You can find such a bugs with some tips and tricks.
+My point is trying to find out the hidden bugs in the system that might occur for special conditions and causes a strong impact on the system.
+You can find such a bug with some tips and tricks.